-Memories of the Kinnear mansion and Charles Kinnear — George Kinnear’s son who lived there following his father’s death — are still vivid for Catharine Morgan, a resident of Bayview Manor.
+Memories of the Kinnear mansion and Charles Kinnear — George Kinnear’s son who lived there following his father’s death — were vivid for Catharine Morgan, a resident of Bayview Manor until her passing.
 From 1957 to 1959, she and her husband, Rev. Chester Morgan, lived in the large guest cottage on the Kinnear estate while her husband served at Seattle First Methodist Church.
 In 1958, they witnessed the demolition of the mansion.
 She knew Charles, his wife Lena, and their servant Dela, who previously worked for Charles’ father and lived on the third floor of the mansion.
-She has the greatest respect for the Kinnears and their contributions to Seattle’s history.
+She has the greatest respect for the Kinnear’s and their contributions to Seattle’s history.
 She can describe the mansion and its beauty in great detail.

 The mansion had solid oak floors, a grand walnut staircase, white Italian marble fireplaces with elaborate carving, gas chandeliers (later converted to electricity), ten foot ceilings, a bathroom with a marble washbowl and solid copper bathtub, and elegant slate roofing.
 A magnificent fountain graced the circular driveway, and according to Homes and Gardens of the Pacific Coast (Frank Calvert, editor, published 1913, reprinted 1998), “The grounds are very extensive and well laid out, with beautiful flowers, winding paths, and fountains, a miniature park in itself.”